 Unlike before, today’s marketers have superior access to data, and this data in real has the power to paint a complete picture of the consumers they are targeting.
-But sadly, data resides in silos, which makes handling it as one big challenge.
-Data silos prevent marketers from developing a single or cohesive view of their consumers, further limiting a brands’ ability to provide consistent, meaningful, and thoughtful customer experiences across all touchpoints.
+But sadly, data resides in silos, thus managing it is quite a big challenge.
+Data silos totally prevent marketers from developing a single or cohesive view of their consumers, further limiting a brands’ ability to provide consistent, meaningful, and thoughtful customer experiences across all touch points.

 - ROI attribution – Marketers struggle to identify the key metrics they need to measure, and how they should be tracked to show the true ROI of their efforts.

 - Disintegrated Automation – Marketing automation technologies have gained significant popularity, but marketers are still unable to use such platforms to their full potential.
 The main reasons that are keeping them away are the complexities in process integration and trust in old practices.

 - Ensuring Personalization – Customer activities take place across several platforms — social, web, mobile, email, e-commerce and CRM; this makes it extremely challenging to understand the context of consumer’s interaction with the company, making personalization even difficult.